avaneev/prvhash/README.md

-If security is not a concern, all three variables, together with the function's return value, can be used as independent PRNG outputs, which makes this PRNG the fastest in the world (0.24 cycles/byte).
+If security is not a concern, all three variables, together with the function's return value, can be used as independent PRNG outputs, which makes this PRNG one of the fastest in the world (0.24 cycles/byte).
 They can be used independently, or can be interleaved in this order only: 1. function's result;
 2. `Seed`; 3. `lcg`; 4. `Hash`.